-Five tourism companies from the island of Ireland joined Tourism Ireland at the Royal Highland Show at Ingliston, near Edinburgh, this week.
+Nine tourism companies from the island of Ireland have joined Tourism Ireland at the Royal Highland Show at Ingliston, near Edinburgh, this week.

-The Royal Highland Show is Scotland’s largest outdoor event, attracting more than 187,000 visitors – or potential holidaymakers for Ireland – over four days, providing an excellent platform to showcase the superb experience on offer here for Scottish holidaymakers.
+The Royal Highland Show is Scotland’s largest outdoor event, attracting around 190,000 visitors – or potential holidaymakers for Ireland – over four days, providing an excellent platform to showcase the superb experience on offer here for Scottish holidaymakers.

 Julie Wakley, Tourism Ireland’s Head of Great Britain, said: “Events like the Royal Highland Show provide us with a wonderful platform to spread the word about the many great experiences that Scottish holidaymakers can enjoy around the island of Ireland.